How To Find Wood And Bamboo Suppliers In Vietnam // Wooden Goods Factories In Vietnam List

 The Ministry of Agriculture and Rural Development (MARD) released data about forest ownership in Vietnam.
 The following is the main split between private and public/state ownership:

 • 41% privately owned.
-Over 20% is managed by domestic households/entrepreneurs, large economic organizations manage 12%, and residential communities manage 8%.
+Over 20% is managed by domestic households and entrepreneurs, large economic organizations manage 12%, and residential communities manage 8%.

 • 58.7% state-owned.
-The Vietnamese government owns nearly 2/3rds of forestry in the country.
-The forest management boards directly manage 20%, the Communal People’s Committees manage 20%, special forest management boards manage 15%, the Army manages 1.5%, 1.5% is managed by Science and technology boards, and 0.1% is managed by FDIs (foreign enterprises).
+The Vietnamese government owns nearly two-thirds of the country's forestry.
+The forest management boards directly manage 20%, the Communal People’s Committees manage 20%, special forest management boards manage 15%, the Army manages 1.5%, 1.5% is managed by Science and technology boards, and 0.1% is managed by foreign direct investments (FDIs).

 The ministry estimates that over 26 million cubic meters of forestry were cut down in 2019.
 This was converted to 13 million metric tons of wood chips.
-The majority ended up in the export market, destined to manufacture paper for the US, China, and Japan.
-For furniture, rubber and acacia were preferred.
+The majority ended up in the export market, destined for the manufacture of paper for the US, China, and Japan.
+For furniture, rubber and acacia were the preferred materials.
 However, these have a limited domestic supply of 2 million cubic meters annually.
 Vietnamese suppliers import millions of cubic meters of furniture.

 Bamboo Industry In Vietnam

-The bamboo processing industry is highly developed in Vietnam.
-Hundreds of factories specialize in bamboo processing, and manufacturers can use the material to manufacture furniture, clothes, and handicrafts.
+The bamboo processing industry in Vietnam is highly developed.
+Hundreds of factories specialize in bamboo processing, allowing manufacturers to utilize the material for the production of furniture, clothing, and handicrafts.
 Vietnam is the 3rd largest exporter of bamboo internationally.
-In addition, there are pure bamboo forests and mixed timber/bamboo forests in virtually every region of Vietnam.
+Additionally, there are pure bamboo forests and mixed timber and bamboo forests in virtually every region of Vietnam.

 Vietnamese suppliers prefer working with bamboo because the plant grows fast and has a low initial investment cost.
 Studies have shown that bamboo plantations can increase household income if planted around forest areas.
-In addition, clients pay more for bamboo products—up to 10-20% more than timber.
+Additionally, clients pay more for bamboo products—up to 10-20% more than for timber.

 There are yearly bamboo industry conferences, such as the Network of Bamboo and Rattan (INBAR).
 This is where you can find thousands of bamboo products on display, from household furniture to fashion and beauty products.
-In addition, some bamboo products are used as construction materials.
+Additionally, some bamboo products are utilized as construction materials.

-The Vietnamese government is trying to make bamboo a core part of its rural development strategy.
+The Vietnamese government is aiming to integrate bamboo into the core of its rural development strategy.
 The president of the Ministry of Agriculture & Rural Development said, “We’re going to integrate a bamboo program in our new National New Rural Development Program.”
 The government expects bamboo plantations to help rural regions develop faster by attracting new investment.

 Vietnam’s Wood Import Economy: Wood Types

-Vietnam’s biggest exporter of logs and timber is the United States, followed by the EU, Africa, Chile, and Brazil.
+Vietnam’s largest exporter of logs and timber is the United States, followed by the European Union, Africa, Chile, and Brazil.
 Wood panels are mostly imported from neighboring countries such as Malaysia and Thailand.

 Lacey Act: US Regulations For Wood Exports

-The Lacey Act is the main regulatory act that all US businesses should abide by.
-This new act allows the US government to seize illegally harvested wood and fine or jail individuals/businesses who imported the wood into the US.
-Depending on the origin of the wood, the Lacey Act can impose significant penalties on a company if it imports wood products such as furniture, plywood, flooring, picture frames, paper, and lumber.
+The Lacey Act is the primary regulatory act that all U.S. businesses must comply with.
+This new act allows the US government to seize illegally harvested wood and fine or imprison individuals or businesses that import the wood into the US.
+Depending on the origin of the wood, the Lacey Act can impose significant penalties on a company if it imports wood products, including furniture, plywood, flooring, picture frames, paper, and lumber.
 Unfortunately, most people were fined without knowing their wood was tainted.

 The fines are issued by the US Department of Justice (DOJ).
-They warn business people that they will use the act to prosecute everyone who imports wood, violating local laws in the country where it was originally harvested.
-This was a significant issue for timber harvested in African countries such as The Democratic Republic of Congo, where millions of hectares of forest were cut down and imported to the United States.
+They warn businesspeople that they will use the act to prosecute everyone who imports wood, thereby violating local laws in the country where it was originally harvested.
+This was a significant issue for timber harvested in African countries, such as the Democratic Republic of the Congo, where millions of hectares of forest were cut down and exported to the United States.
 A violation of the Lacey Act can also lead to charges of smuggling and even money laundering.
 This is why you must be 100% certain the wood you’re importing is legal.

 Lacey Act: How To Make Sure Your Wood Is Legal

-Many kinds of wood used for manufacturing in Vietnam are imported from the United States, meaning the finalized products will be easily re-imported.
-Vietnam also imports from neighboring countries like China and Malaysia, which have developed forestry sectors and can provide evidence of the wood’s origin.
+Many types of wood used for manufacturing in Vietnam are imported from the United States, meaning the finished products will be easily re-exported.
+Vietnam also imports from neighboring countries, such as China and Malaysia, which have developed forestry sectors and can provide evidence of the wood’s origin.
 Here’s how to make sure your wood abides by the Lacey Act:

 • Get certificates of origin.
 The key is to ask many questions about wood sourcing and detailed proof of its direct origin.
-You’ll need certificates showing the wood’s origin from the harvested area.
+You’ll need certificates showing the origin of the wood from the harvesting area.
 Example: If it was harvested at a plantation in Cambodia and imported to Vietnam, the records have to show how it ended up in your supplier’s factory.
-We always check this with our clients and lawyers to ensure you have zero problems importing to the US.
+We always verify this with our clients and lawyers to ensure you have no issues importing to the US.

 • Know your sources.
 Ensure you can trust the sources and that they won’t be able to falsify records and certificates that could compromise the import process upon docking (when the customs office checks the evidence).
 This is why you should only work with reliable suppliers.
 We know the best suppliers in Vietnam that can provide hard evidence of the origin of the wood.